openhab/openhab-addons/bundles/org.openhab.binding.nikobus/README.md

 | output-5  | Rollershutter | Output 5     |
 | output-6  | Rollershutter | Output 6     |

+##### Estimating Position

+Nikobus rollershuter module does not provide information about rollershutter's position.
+In order to bridge this gap, an optional parameter `duration` can be set per channel, describing the amount of time needed by a rollershutter to get from open to closed state (or vice-versa).

+Binding uses this information to interpolate rollershutter’s position.
+On startup binding will assume completely open rollershutters but opening/closing a rollershutter once should bring it back in sync.

+After `duration` seconds elapsed, binding will set module's output back to neutral (OFF) state after additional number of seconds, as specified by the `delay` parameter.
+If not specified, it defaults to 5 seconds.

+Example:

+`duration = 30s`

+binding will automatically switch Nikobus rollershutter module’s output to OFF after

+`30s + 5s = 35s`

+**Note:** Please ensure all Nikobus Push Buttons manipulating rollershutters have `impactedModules` set so binding is notified about changes.

 ### Buttons

 Once an openHAB item has been configured as a Nikobus button, it will receive a status update to ON when the physical button is pressed.